 STARTALK is a federal grant program funded by the National Security Agency with the objective of increasing the number of U.S. citizens learning and teaching less-commonly-taught languages throughout our nation and inspiring those students to explore language careers, thereby contributing to language workforce development for the Federal Government.
 Established in 2006 in response to the President's National Security Language Initiative (NSLI), STARTALK provides funding and support to institutions to conduct K-16 student language education and teacher development programs that meet national security and defense priorities.
-Currently, these languages include Arabic, Chinese, Korean, Persian, and Russian.
+The only languages funded for this solicitation are Chinese and/or Russian.